personium/website/src/user_guide/003_Auth.md

 ### Administrative token

-So far, I have described the data access method assuming that there is a cell mainly of data and an account in the cell, but immediately after building the Personium unit, there is no cell and it is necessary to create it.
-In addition, when operating the unit, an operator who is not the data subject must operate the cell.
+So far, the data access method described assumes that an existing cell with data and an account to access the cell are available.
+However, no cell exist immediately after building the Personium unit.
+It is necessary to create it.
+In addition, an operator who is not the data subject must operate on the cell.

 `Unit master token` and `unit user token` are prepared as administrative tokens for doing these.